-One thing you may notice – reflected in our chart – is that this price range is dominated by amps heads as opposed to combo amps.
-These heads offer huge power when paired with a decent cab, as well as providing gigging guitarists with a more convenient way to transport their amp.
+One thing you may notice is that this price range is dominated by amp heads as opposed to combo amps.
+Amp heads offer huge power when paired with a decent cab, as well as provide gigging guitarists with a more convenient way to transport their amp.

-Many venues will have their own cab or PA system you can plug into, but if not, you’ll have to buy, store and transport your own speaker cabinet.
-The other option is opting for a ‘grab and go’ combo amp – which is why we have included a few of them in our chart.
+Many venues will have their own cab or PA system you can plug into, but, if not, you’ll have to buy, store and transport your own speaker cabinet.
+The other option is opting for a ‘grab and go’ combo amp – which is why we have included several options in our chart.
 These are ideal if your amp spends more time at home than on the road.

-The beauty of most amp manufacturers is that they often tend to release the same amp as both a combo and as a head, allowing you to buy the one that suits you.
+The beauty of most amp manufacturers is that they often tend to release the same amp model as both a combo and as a head, allowing you to buy the version that best suits you.